iv4xr-project/MyJlabGymSolver/experiment_replication.md

 ## Replication Instructions

 Below we will explain to to re-run our "stvr-experiment".
 The experiment runs several algorithms to evaluate their performance in solving a set of testing tasks on the game [Lab Recruits](https://github.com/iv4xr-project/labrecruits).
-To run the experiment you will need the executable of LabRecruits; the instructions to get them are in a subsection below.
+To run the experiment **you will need the executable of LabRecruits**; the instructions to get them are in a subsection below.

 The algorithms evaluated by this experiment are: